Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Introduction

-The novel contributions of this paper are as follows: 1) We propose the SoundSCap task, where a soundscape is described in free texts from the perspectives of AS, AE, and AQ, thus bridging the gap between audio captions and the human-perceived AQs of sounds; 2) To simultaneously model the coarse-grained AS and fine-grained AE, as well as human-perceived AQ, we propose a CNN-based multiscale graph-based fusion network, SoundAQnet, to explore AQs for sounds and exploit different temporal resolutions of AS and AE; 3) Based on SoundAQnet, we further propose a general LLM-based SoundSCaper, with which soundscape descriptions are no longer limited to single numerical features, but extended to free texts easy to comprehend by humans; 4) To measure the quality of soundscape captions generated by SoundSCaper, we introduce the Transparent Human Benchmark for Soundscapes (THumBS) as a metric for the SoundSCap task, and evaluate the performance of SoundSCaper on the test set and the mixed external dataset.
-A jury of 16 audio/soundscape experts perform the human assessment to carefully assess the soundscape captions generated by SoundSCaper and soundscape experts; 5) To promote this work, we have released the code and models, LLM scripts, human assessment data and instructions, and expert evaluation statistics (without participant information) to the \textbf{\textit{homepage}} (\underline{https://github.com/Yuanbo2020/SoundSCaper}).
+This paper strives to advance machine listening by linking it with affective computing and contextual interpretation, thus going beyond conventional recognition and classification of sounds.
+Our work offers the potential to enable machines to have a comprehensive and emotionally attuned perception of auditory scenes and events.
+The contributions of this paper are as follows: 1) We propose the ASSC task, where a soundscape is described in free texts from the perspectives of AS, AE, and AQ, thus bridging the gap between audio captions and the human-perceived AQs of sounds.
+2) We propose SoundAQnet to simultaneously model the coarse-grained AS and fine-grained AE, as well as human-perceived AQ.
+3) \mybluehl{We utilize the rich knowledge embedded in LLM about expected sounds in various scenes to develop the automatic SoundSCaper system, which translates SoundAQnet’s predictions into human-understandable natural language captions; to this end, careful soundscape-focused prompt engineering is introduced.
+This transforms soundscape descriptions from limited numerical values into comprehensible free text rich in acoustic context and human AQ perception.} 4) To measure the quality of the soundscape captions, we introduce the Transparent Human Benchmark for Soundscapes (THumBS) as a metric and evaluate the performance of SoundSCaper on the test set and the mixed external dataset.

-The remaining sections are organized as follows.
-Section \ref{Soundscape_caption} introduces the proposed SoundSCap task.
-Section \ref{LLM_SSD_framework} describes the proposed SoundSCaper, based on SoundAQnet and LLM.
-Section \ref{AM_section_setup} presents the dataset and experimental setup of SoundAQnet, and analyses SoundAQnet's performance.
-Section \ref{section_human_Evaluation} discusses the internal and external datasets used for human assessment, analyzes the statistical results of jury's scores for soundscape captions generated by SoundSCaper and soundscape experts, and explores their characteristics and differences, exemplified by four specific cases and briefly discussed.
-Section \ref{section_conclusion} draws the conclusions.
+Next, Section \ref{Related work} discusses related work.
+Section \ref{Soundscape_caption} introduces \mybluehl{the proposed ASSC task.} Section \ref{LLM_SSD_framework} proposes the SoundSCaper based on SoundAQnet and LLM.
+Section \ref{AM_section_setup} presents SoundAQnet experiments.
+Section \ref{section_human_Evaluation} presents \mybluehl{human evaluation experiments on SoundSCaper by expert and layperson groups, compares the results of SoundSCaper and AAC systems on the ASSC task}, and discusses their characteristics.
+Section \ref{section_conclusion} concludes.
+We have released the code and models, human assessment data, and human evaluation statistics to the \textbf{\textit{homepage}} (\underline{https://github.com/Yuanbo2020/SoundSCaper}).